GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion: Experiments

 \subsection{Ablation Study}

 The proposed GLF-CR network improves the performance of SAR-based cloud removal by incorporating global fusion to guide the relationship among all local optical windows with SAR features and local fusion to transfer the SAR feature corresponding to cloudy areas to compensate for the missing information.
-To determine what contributes to the superior performance of our proposed approach, we analyze the effectiveness of each component by comparing a few variants with and without the use of SAR image (SAR), Concatenation fusion (Concat), STL layer (STL), global fusion (GF), and dynamic filter (DF), as shown in Table~\ref{ablation-study-table} and Fig.~\ref{ablation-study-figure}.
+To determine what contributes to the superior performance of the proposed approach, we analyze the effectiveness of each component by comparing a few variants with and without the use of SAR image (SAR), Concatenation fusion (Concat), STL layer (STL), global fusion (GF), and dynamic filter (DF).
+The qualitative and qualitative results are shown in Table~\ref{ablation-study-table} and Fig.~\ref{ablation-study-figure}, and the results on different cloud cover levels is shown in Table~\ref{fig:ablation_cloud}.
 From the table and the figure, we can draw the following conclusions: